Pentecostalism in Norway: Missionary work

 The Pentecostal Foreign Mission of Norway conducts missionary work in more than 30 countries on four continents.
 Missionary work has always been central to the Norwegian Pentecostal movement, which has 300 active missionaries, of which approximately 140 are currently abroad.
 They are also involved in several projects, humanitarian aid and relief.
 These are many missionaries compared to the movement's membership numbers.
 It is said that "there is one missionary for every 100 Pentecostals".
 This is because the movement is organized with many independent churches (denominations).
 From the Pentecostal view, according to the Bible's example in the Acts of the Apostles, it is the individual congregation that is responsible for missionaries.
 The close contact between a missionary in the field and a church at home in Norway has therefore been positive for missionary engagement.

 In 1910, the first missionaries were sent to China (Henry and Parley Gulbrandsen), India (Dagmar Engstrøm and Agnes Beckdal), and Argentina.

 In 1915, a mission organization by the name of Norges Frie Evangeliske Missionsforbund ('the Free Evangelical Missionary Federation') was founded by T.B.
 Barratt.
 In 1920 the name was changed to Norges Frie Evangeliske Hedningemission ('Norway's Free Evangelical Heathen Mission).
 In 1929 Barratt pushed for its dissolution, which happened in 1932.
 From then on, it is the individual churches themselves that have been responsible for the missionaries being dispatched.
 The movement later did not have any joint mission organization with responsibility for missionary activities.

-The Norwegian Pentecostal Church's External Mission (De norske pinsemenigheters ytremisjon, PYM) is an office that coordinates practical things for missionaries, such as an overview of mission projects, Norad support, visa applications, airline tickets and more.
+The Norwegian Pentecostal Church's External Mission (De norske pinsemenigheters ytremisjon, PYM) is an office that coordinates practical things for missionaries, such as an overview of mission projects, Norwegian Agency for Development Cooperation (Norad) support, visa applications, airline tickets and more.

 In 1922, the first Pentecostal missionaries were sent to the Congo, and after a somewhat difficult establishment, this became a major mission field.
 The missionary work in Congo was given its own name, CELPA, in 1995, at the same time as the national organization took over.

 In 1983, there were approximately 350 active missionaries in 30 countries and 70–80 graduates waiting to travel.